 Why Cookie Banner Accessibility Matters

-Privacy laws worldwide require websites to provide clear and transparent information about the data they collect from users and a way for users to consent to or decline tracking.
+Privacy laws worldwide require websites to provide clear and transparent information about the data they collect from users, as well as a way for users to consent to or decline tracking.

 Example Cookie Notice Laws